Shipeasy

 • A server SDK key for the environment you're deploying to:

-shipeasy keys create --kind server
+shipeasy keys create --type server

 • The SDK in your project: